-- Unscrew the oil filler cap (OFP). - Fill up to the upper level of the target circle of the oil sight glasses (OSG). - Make sure that the oil level lies in the target circle of the oil sight glasses (OSG).

-- Make sure that the seals of the oil filler cap are not damaged.
+- Unscrew the oil filler cap (OFP). - Fill in oil. - Make sure that the oil level lies between the MIN and MAX markings on the oil sight glasses. - Make sure that the seals of the oil filler cap are not damaged.
 Replace them if necessary - Screw on the oil filler cap hermetically tight.

-ຼິງ Note
+ຼິ NOTE